 - “Acknowledging the Territory in Worship” is a resource on the United Church website and although dated, it still has helpful background information and examples

 by Matthew Stevens

-(Picture to the right) Eighth Fire Prophecy Mural in Roncesvalles village Toronto by Philip Cote and Jim Thierry Bravo.
+(Pictures to the upper right and bottom of this page) Eighth Fire Prophecy Mural in Roncesvalles village Toronto by Philip Cote and Jim Thierry Bravo.
 Entitled The Original People Leading to the Eighth Fire, the mural presents the stories of the indigenous peoples who first walked the land where Roncesvalles Village now stands.
 A few local buildings from the last century emerge from the word ‘Roncesvalles’ which is heavily intertwined with foliage.
 Integrated into the wordmark is a symbol for The Eighth Fire.
 Read more here on the Roncesvalles BIA.

 Examples of Territorial Acknowledgements